Building with Claude Episode 5

 No urgency.
 The emails that scored highest all had a timing hook: a regulatory deadline, a conference coming up, an award just received.
 Without urgency, even a well-written email gets filed as "interesting, maybe later" and never comes back.

 We iterated three times.
-Each batch was scored by the same three personas on the same rubric:
+Each batch was scored by the same conversion personas on the same rubric:

 Batch 1